There are several ways to volunteer your time furthering the exploration of Johnson's Island Prisoner of War Depot:

 The Center for Historic and Military Archaeology of Heidelberg University is looking for interested adults to participate in the Experiential Learning Program in Historic Archaeology.
 The program runs from the end of March through Mid May (M-T), and we are looking for adults willing to commit to at least a week, but hopefully much more time.
 Archaeological experience is not necessary.
 You will be trained if you commit to volunteer.
 The program brings the Civil War and archaeology to students of 5th through 12th grades from all over northwest Ohio and Michigan.

 Adult Learning Experiences

-Participate hands on in discovering the Civil War alongside professional archaeologists, offered through Heidelberg College.
+Participate hands on in discovering the Civil War alongside professional archaeologists, offered through Heidelberg University.

 We can also use volunteers to help with the transcription of the copies of the historical documents that we have received.
 To volunteer for any of the work associated with the exploration of Johnson's Island, contact David Bush as noted below.
 Our volunteers are so important to our success.